Leah Hextall: Personal life

-Hextall's grandfather, Bryan Sr., played 11 seasons in the National Hockey League and was named to the Hockey Hall of Fame in 1969.
-Her uncle, Bryan Jr., played 10 seasons as a centerman, and her uncle, Dennis, played 12 seasons as a left wing.
-Her cousin, Ron, played 13 years in the NHL as a goaltender, mostly for the Philadelphia Flyers, and won the Vezina Trophy in 1987.
-Ron is in the Flyers' Hall of Fame and later served as their General Manager; he was hired by the Pittsburgh Penguins in 2021 as their new General Manager.
+Hextall's grandfather, Bryan Hextall Sr., played 11 seasons in the National Hockey League and was named to the Hockey Hall of Fame in 1969.
+Her uncle Bryan Hextall Jr. played 10 seasons as a centerman, and her uncle Dennis Hextall played 12 seasons as a left wing.
+Her cousin Ron Hextall played 13 years in the NHL as a goaltender, mostly for the Philadelphia Flyers, and won the Vezina Trophy in 1987.
+Ron is in the Flyers' Hall of Fame and later served as the general manager for the Flyers, as well as the Pittsburgh Penguins from 2021 to 2023.

-Outside of hockey, Leah hosted events at the Progressive Conservative Party of Manitoba Annual General Meeting in 2017 and served as a communications staffer for Brian Pallister's government in Manitoba between 2017 and 2020.
+Outside of hockey, Hextall hosted events at the Progressive Conservative Party of Manitoba Annual General Meeting in 2017 and served as a communications staffer for Brian Pallister's government in Manitoba between 2017 and 2020.